futuresuper/fs-website-2021/src/pages/faqs/how-do-i-find-my-tax-file-number.md

 layout: $/layouts/FaqPage
 ---

-If you don't know your Tax File Number, you might be able to find it by:
+If you don't know your Tax File Number (TFN), you might be able to find it by:

 * Looking at your income tax notice of assessment or other letters from the ATO
 * Looking at a payment summary (provided by your employer)